Skip to content

 Our customers appreciate the convenience of having one trusted source for all their truck insurance needs.
 At Joe Morten & Son, we’re passionate about delivering exceptional service with every commercial truck insurance policy we write!

-Commercial Trucking Insurance Available in Texas
+Commercial Insurance Available in Texas

 Both the state of Texas and the FMCSA impose minimum requirements for commercial truck insurance.
 If you have your own authority, you’ll need to secure primary liability insurance.
-Furthermore, if you have employees, many states require you to have workers' compensation insurance.
+Furthermore, if you have employees, many states require you to have workers compensation insurance.
 Leased owner-operators might consider non-trucking use liability insurance or policies that cover downtime, towing, and emergency expenses.

 By selecting Joe Morten & Son for your trucking insurance needs, you’ll receive coverage that is specifically tailored to your operation, whether you have just one truck or a fleet of 500.
 Since we specialize exclusively in trucking, Texas motor carriers can have confidence that their insurance will effectively meet their unique requirements.

-Several factors influence the cost of owner operator truck insurance, including:
+Several factors influence the cost of owner-operator truck insurance, including:

 • Business type